Clock Distribution with Gradient TRIX: Introduction

-We provide an improved analysis exploiting that our base graph is almost a line.
-Hence, the $d$-hop neighborhood grows linearly with $d$ and hence the number of nodes in layers $\ell'\in [\ell-n^{1/12},\ell]$ that affect the pulse time of a node in layer $\ell$ is in $\Theta(n^{1/6})$.
+To address this issue, we provide an improved analysis exploiting that our base graph has slow-growing neighborhoods as a function of distance.
+As the $d$-hop neighborhood grows linearly with $d$, the number of nodes in layers $\ell'\in [\ell-n^{1/12},\ell]$ that affect the pulse time of a node in layer $\ell$ is in $\Theta(n^{1/6})$.
 Thus, if nodes fail with probability $p\in o(1/\sqrt{n})$, the probability that there are more than $2$ faulty nodes within distance $n^{1/12}$ that affect a given node is $o(1/n)$.
-Intuitively, this buys enough time for the self-stabilization properties of the simulated algorithm to reduce its local skew again before it spirals out of control. \begin{restatable*}{theorem}{thmlocalfaults} With probability $1-o(1)$, $\localskew_{\ell}\in O(\kappa \log D)$ for all $\ell \in \N$. \end{restatable*} The final step is to extend this bound on the local skew within a layer to one that includes adjacent nodes in different layers.
+Intuitively, this buys enough time for the self-stabilization properties of the simulated algorithm to reduce its local skew again before it spirals out of control. \begin{restatable}{theorem}{thmlocalfaults} With probability $1-o(1)$, $\localskew_{\ell}\in O(\kappa \log D)$ for all $\ell \in \N$. \end{restatable} The final step is to extend this bound on the local skew within a layer to one that includes adjacent nodes in different layers.
 As we propagate pulses layer by layer, we cannot hope to match pulse times of the $k$-th pulse between different layers.
 Instead, we match the input period to the nominal time a pulse spends on each layer.
-This works neatly so long as there are no \emph{changes} in message delay, clock speed, and behavior of faulty nodes between consecutive pulses. \begin{restatable*}{theorem}{thmbound} If faulty nodes do not change the timing of their output pulses, then $\localskew\in O(\kappa \log D)$ with probability $1-o(1)$. \end{restatable*} To a large extent, this strong assumption is justified in our specific context.
-Clock speeds of modern systems are in the gigahertz range, and the amount of change in timing that occurs within a single clock cycle is much smaller than over the lifetime of a system~\cite{Tschanz2009}.
-Similarly, the by far most common timing faults are stuck-at faults, i.e., the signal observed by downstream nodes remains constant logical $0$ or $1$, and broken connections.
-From the point of view of the receiving node, this is equivalent to an early or late pulse, respectively, without any change between pulses.
+This works neatly so long as there are no \emph{changes} in message delay, clock speed, and behavior of faulty nodes between consecutive pulses.\!\!\!\! \begin{restatable}{theorem}{thmbound} If faulty nodes do not change the timing of their output pulses, then $\localskew\in O(\kappa \log D)$ with probability $1-o(1)$. \end{restatable} To a large extent, this strong assumption is justified in our specific context.
+Clock speeds of modern systems are in the gigahertz range, and the amount of change in timing that occurs within a single clock cycle is much smaller than over the lifetime of a system~\cite{Tschanz2009},~\cite[Ch.~7]{harris2010cmos}.
+Similarly, the by far most common faults are static faults and delay faults with a static timing profile.\footnote{That is, a given timing profile of input transitions results in the same relative timing of output transitions.} From the point of view of the receiving node, this results in an early or late pulse, respectively, without any change in behavior between pulses.
+Of course, timing will still change slowly, the above benign faults will occur at some point, before which the nodes worked correctly, and some faults may be more severe.
+Using once more that faulty nodes' impact on timing is bounded by the local skew, the bound from \Cref{thm:bound} extends to a constant number of arbitrary faults in each pulse alongside small changes in delays and hardware clock speeds. \begin{restatable}{corollary}{corbound} With probability $1-o(1)$, $\localskew \in O(\kappa \log D)$ even when in each pulse (i) a constant number of faulty nodes change their output behavior and timing, (ii) link delays vary by up to $n^{-1/2}u \log D$, and (iii) hardware clock speeds vary by up to $n^{-1/2}(\vartheta-1)\log D$. \end{restatable} Finally, if all else fails, we can fall back on the ability of the pulse progation algorithm to recover from arbitrary transient faults.
+In constrast to the \emph{simulated} GCS algorithm, achieving self-stabilization of the pulse propagation scheme itself is straightforward due to the directionality of the propagation.
+We stress that in contrast to the comparative ease at which this result is obtained, it is a very powerful and crucial fault tolerance property; this ease is the result of the key design decision to propagate pulses in a directed fashion.